Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: On-Chip Communication Architectures

-When the sender wants to send a message, it will generate a packet which is initially represented as an electric signal.
+When the sender wants to send a message, it will generate a packet, which is initially represented as an electric signal.
 The modulator is responsible for electric to optical modulation.
-The MR inside the modulator will capture a light of a particular wavelength on the waveguide and modulates it to represent stream of logical 0s and 1s.
-At the receiver side, the detector will continuously listen on the selected wavelength.
+The MR inside the modulator will capture the light of a particular wavelength on the waveguide and modulates it to represent a stream of logical 0s and 1s.
+The detector will continuously listen on the selected wavelength at the receiver side.
 Upon receiving data, MR inside the detector will select the wavelength and remove it from the waveguide.
-Then the signal is converted to electrical signal and amplified before sending into the receiver.
-This optical bus can be considered as the fundamental building box for many complex topologies of optical interconnects~\cite{werner2017survey}. $\lambda$-Router~\cite{li2016towards} and Folded Crossbar~\cite{ramini2013contrasting} are two optical only NoC architectures that route optical signals based on their wavelengths.
-Amon~\cite{werner2015amon} and QuT~\cite{hamedani2014qut} are two topologies that use a low bandwidth control network to agree upon a set of wavelengths before actual collision-free optical transmission.
-Similar to hybrid wireless NoCs, optical interconnects also have hybrid architectures that uses optical links for long distance communication and electrical links for short distance communication.
+Then the signal is converted to an electrical signal and amplified before sending into the receiver.
+This optical bus can be considered as the fundamental building box for many complex topologies of optical interconnects~\cite{werner2017survey}. $\lambda$-Router~\cite{li2016towards} and Folded Crossbar~\cite{ramini2013contrasting} are two optical-only NoC architectures that route optical signals based on their wavelengths.
+Amon~\cite{werner2015amon} and QuT~\cite{hamedani2014qut} are topologies that use a low bandwidth control network to agree upon a set of wavelengths before collision-free optical transmission.
+Similar to hybrid wireless NoCs, optical interconnects also have hybrid architectures that use optical links for long-distance communication and electrical links for short-distance communication.
 Metor~\cite{kirman2006leveraging} is a hybrid optical NoC architecture that divides 8x8 NoC into four 4x4 clusters (Figure~\ref{fig:onoc_arc_1}).
 Atac~\cite{anders2014high} uses a global optical crossbar that supports 32 buses with 64 wavelengths on each (Figure~\ref{fig:onoc_arc_2}).
-Compared to Metor, it does not have fixed clusters, it uses a policy of using optical interconnects only if the destination is more than four hops away.
+Compared to Metor, it does not have fixed clusters and uses a policy of using optical interconnects if the destination is more than four hops away.
 Otherwise, the electrical NoC is used.